By FTLapps

 - Financial savings calculator (available in Quitzilla)

-- Social accountability reminders (available in Pray 4 Today)
+- Social accountability groups (available in MyMeetings)

 Key Takeaways